 There has been an ongoing debate in the geomorphic literature regarding the importance of climate (not limited to but often defined as mean annual precipitation (MAP)) on erosion rates.
 Given the significant correlation between MAP and erosion rates in many studies within individual mountain ranges (e.g., Reiners et al., 2003; Bookhagen and Strecker, 2012), it is perhaps surprising how little correlation exists between MAP and erosion rates in global compilation/synthesis studies (e.g. von Blanckenburg, 2005; Portenga and Bierman, 2011).
-Even studies that emphasize the climatic control on erosion rates note that $R^2$ values between erosion rates and MAP are quite small (e.g., Yanites and Kesler, 2015).
+Even studies that emphasize the climatic control on erosion rates note that R^2 values between erosion rates and MAP are quite small (e.g., Yanites and Kesler, 2015).

-Recent work on the role of vegetation, and its changes through time, can provide a basis for understanding the relatively low correlation between erosion rates and MAP in unglaciated areas outside the dominant influence of periglacial processes and the complex relationship between erosion rates and climate in such areas more generally.
-For example, Torres Acosta et al. (2015) recently documented a negative correlation between erosion rates and both vegetation cover and MAP in Kenya.
-They proposed that the primary effect of more humid conditions is to increase vegetation cover on hillslopes, thereby reducing erosion rates on otherwise similar slope gradients.
-This concept is consistent with the classic Langbein and Schumm (1958) curve.
-Langbein and Schumm (1958) proposed that sediment yields are maximized in semi-arid climates (all else being equal) because such climates generate sufficient rainfall to detach and transport soil in overland/rill flow but insufficient vegetation cover to protect/anchor the soil.
-As MAP increases in this conceptual model, more precipitation is available to drive erosion, but this effect is more than offset by a decrease in the susceptibility of soil to erode due to the increased anchoring effect associated with greater plant cover/biomass.
-The results of this paper demonstrate further complexity in the erosion-climate relationship, i.e., that the change in climate (and hence of vegetation cover) can be as important or more important that its mean state.
-It is important to emphasize that the effect of vegetation on the rate of erosion by colluvial processes may be entirely different than its effect on fluvial/slope-wash processes.
-All else being equal, increased vegetation cover is likely to increase erosion rates by colluvial processes, since more plants can be expected to drive higher rates of bioturbation (e.g., Osterkamp et al., 2011).
-As such, it is crucial to consider colluvial and fluvial/slope-wash processes separately when considering the effects of vegetation on hillslope erosion.
+Recent work on the role of vegetation, and its changes through time, can provide a basis 588 for understanding the relatively low correlation between erosion rates and MAP in global 589 compilation studies and the complex relationship between erosion rates and climate more 590 generally.
+For example, Torres Acosta et al. (2015) recently documented a negative correlation 591 between erosion rates and both vegetation cover and MAP in Kenya.
+They proposed that the 592 593 primary effect of more humid conditions is to increase vegetation cover on hillslopes, thereby 594 reducing erosion rates on otherwise similar slope gradients.
+This concept is consistent with the 595 classic Langbein and Schumm (1958) curve.
+Langbein and Schumm (1958) proposed that 596 sediment yields are maximized in semi-arid climates (all else being equal) because such climates generate sufficient rainfall to detach and transport soil in overland/rill flow but insufficient 597 598 vegetation cover to protect/anchor the soil.
+As MAP increases in this conceptual model, more precipitation is available to drive erosion, but this effect is more than offset by a decrease in the 599 susceptibility of soil to erode due to the increased anchoring effect associated with greater plant 600 601 cover/biomass.
+The results of this paper demonstrate further complexity in the erosion-climate relationship, i.e., that the change in climate (and hence of vegetation cover) can be as important 602 or more important that its mean state.
+That is, erosion rates can be larger during a humid-to-arid 603 604 transition than during an arid-to-humid transition, even if the mean climatic conditions (averaged 605 over the transition) are equal.
+It is important to emphasize that the effect of vegetation on the rate of erosion by colluvial processes may be entirely different than its effect on fluvial/slope-wash 606 607 processes.
+All else being equal, increased vegetation cover is likely to increase erosion rates by colluvial processes, since more plants can be expected to drive higher rates of bioturbation (e.g., 608

+609 Osterkamp et al., 2011).
+As such, it is crucial to consider colluvial and fluvial/slope-wash

+610 processes separately when considering the effects of vegetation on hillslope erosion.

-5 Conclusions
+612 5.
+Conclusions